TxnLab/use-wallet/examples/vanilla-ts/README.md

-# @txnlab/use-wallet-js example
+# @txnlab/use-wallet example

-This example provides a minimal setup to get [@txnlab/use-wallet-js](https://github.com/TxnLab/use-wallet-js/tree/main/packages/use-wallet-js) working in a Vite app with TypeScript.
+This example provides a minimal setup to get the [@txnlab/use-wallet](https://github.com/TxnLab/use-wallet/tree/v3/packages/use-wallet) core library working in a Vite app with TypeScript.